foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/khajiit-deathknight.md

   * **Defensive:** Block, Heavy Armor
   * **Utility:** Enchanting, Security
 * **Attributes:**
-You'll need health to stand toe to toe with foes, magicka to maintain your minions, and stamina to swing your axe.
+You'll need Health to stand toe to toe with foes, Magicka to maintain your minions, and Stamina to swing your axe.
 There's not too much wiggle room here, unfortunately.
-  * **Health:** 4 (40%)
+  * **Health:** 4
-  * **Magicka:** 3 (30%)
+  * **Magicka:** 3
-  * **Stamina:** 3 (30%)
+  * **Stamina:** 3

 You're a resourceful kitten first and foremost, and little is off the table when it comes to defending yourself.
 Raise a fallen enemy to fight their former allies if need be, then swoop in for the killing blow on the weakened foe.
-Eventually you'll be a enduring juggernaut of your own, keeping your opponents occupied in melee while your thralls ravage from the flank.
+Eventually you'll be an enduring juggernaut of your own, keeping your opponents occupied in melee while your thralls ravage from the flank.
 And when you master the arts of enchanting and necromancy, you'll be able to equip your permanent minions in masterfully imbued gear, making them even more vicious.

 ## Perks